tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Obscuration

+1/Day

+While you are hiding with allies close by, this shield produces a magical glamor to help.
+When you and one or more allies next to you roll skill checks to sneak or hide, each ally uses the highest result.

+**Quirk:** Tries to make friends with everybody they meet.

+---

 #### Peace

 In combat, regain hit points equal to the value of the escalation die at the start of every round (champion: twice the escalation die’s value; epic: three times the value).
 This stops as soon as you make an attack or otherwise inflict any damage on an enemy.